 SAYCW seeks to support schools and communities to learn more about the health and well-being of their youth, and helps schools and communities connect with stakeholders and resources, so that together, they can act on opportunities to improve youth health and well-being.

-SAYCW collects and shares new knowledge on youth health and well-being with schools, communities, and the province through the SAYCW Youth Health Survey and results reports.
+SAYCW collects and shares new knowledge on youth health and well-being with schools, communities, and the province through the SAYCW Thriving Youth, Thriving Communities Survey and results reports.
 These reports help schools and communities to learn more about the health and well-being of their youth.

 SAYCW helps schools and communities connect to the partners and resources they need to do something about youth health and well-being in their communities.